elon00/pq-rdl-blockchain/README.md

 ## Debugging

 This section contains general instructions for debugging failed installs or problems encountered with PQ-RDL Blockchain.
-First ensure you are running the latest version built from the GitLab repo.
+First ensure you are running the latest version built from the GitHub repo.

 ### Obtaining stack traces and core dumps on Unix systems